NR 306 Envisioning a Sustainable Future

 Discussion Times: generally 6:00-8:00 pm on Tuesdays includes 2-day retreat/field trip prior to the start of the semester.

-Envisioning a Sustainable Future is a hybrid course designed to provide graduate students with an opportunity to build a dynamic learning community, understand basic frameworks for systems thinking, and explore issues of sustainability in the context of social-ecological systems and the dimensions of social equity, ecological integrity, and economic vitality (AKA people, planet, prosperity).
-These goals are met through using an engaging, experiential learning environment in a place-based educational format with follow-up using hybrid/online support.
+Envisioning a Sustainable Future provides graduate students with an opportunity to build a dynamic learning community, to understand basic frameworks for confronting complexity, to apply systems thinking to complex environmental issues, and to explore issues of sustainability in the context of social equity, ecological integrity, and economic vitality (AKA people, planet, prosperity).
+These goals are met through using an engaging, experiential learning environment in a place-based educational retreat/field trip format.
+Five additional evening class periods provide time for deeper exploration of sustainability values and issues.